The Sundowners

 editor | Jack Harris |

-genre | adventure comedy drama western |
+genre | adventure comedy-drama western |

-keywords | bush bushfire bushfires in australia cawndilla drover herd of sheep irish-australian lola brooks menindee lakes michael anderson jr. move pass pregnant wife shearer sheep shearer sheep station station sundowner swagman two-up wanderlust wool roller young woman |
+keywords | bush bushfire bushfires in australia drover herd of sheep lola brooks move pass pregnant wife shearer sheep shearer sheep station station sundowner swagman two-up wool roller young woman |

 musicBy | Dimitri Tiomkin |